Inside HP ZBook Power G7 – disassembly and upgrade options

 HP ZBook Power G7 in-depth review

 We are on a verge of reviewing workstation laptops, and in contrast to the Precision 15 3560, the HP ZBook Power G7 is a proper 15-inch performer.
 It goes all the way to the Core i9-10885H, and can even be outfitted with an Intel Xeon W-10855M.
 And this is exactly where the "Power" part of the name stands.
-As you know, some manufacturers (including HP by the way), dub some of their systems as "workstations" even if they come with ULV processors - something that greatly impacts the performance. [...]Read the full review
+As you know, some manufacturers (including HP by the way), dub some of their systems as "workstations" even if they come with ULV processors - something that greatly impacts the performance.
+Keep in mind that if you get the Xeon version, you will be able to take advantage of ECC memory, whi[...]

 - Great upgradability plus ECC memory support